Junior League: Fundraisers and advocacy

 The New York Junior League used to have a thrift shop where proceeds went to the community organizations.

-Other JL initiatives include its contributions to the passage of the Clean Water Act, free school lunch campaign, “Don’t Wait to Vaccinate” campaign, and The Junior Leagues’ Kids in the Kitchen initiative, which combats childhood obesity and educates families on health and nutrition.
+Other JL initiatives include its contributions to the passage of the Clean Water Act, free school lunch campaign, "Don’t Wait to Vaccinate" campaign, and The Junior Leagues’ Kids in the Kitchen initiative, which combats childhood obesity and educates families on health and nutrition.

-Notable League members and alums
+Notable League members

 As of 2020, five first ladies of the U.S. have been Junior League members.